 The report made five recommendations, four directed at steps it wants to see Google take and the final one that the FTC should do:

 Screen advertisers.
 Google should be more diligent in screening advertising in areas such as mortgage modification and credit repair where fraud is known to be a serious problem.
 If the company finds that screening ads is not feasible, it should ban all advertising in areas where regulatory agencies have shown that fraudulent advertising is endemic.

+Post public service ads.
 Where fraud is a known problem but legitimate firms also operate, Google should use its advertising techniques to post public service ads that counter deceptive ads.
 For example, if a loan modification ad refers to the federal government, a Google-sponsored disclosure statement should appear prominently alongside to warn consumers that they should be wary of mortgage lenders using such terms.

+Set better standards.
 Google should initiate and help set industrywide standards to prevent fraudulent advertising on the Internet.

 Donate to non-profits.
 Google should donate revenue it has received from questionable financial advertising to non-profit groups that help consumers with credit problems, including homeowners seeking to avoid foreclosure.